SamyPesse/xml-schema/README.md

     // Name of the element tag
     // If null, it will use the name of the fields
     tag: "myTag",

+    // Use sub-value as text/raw node (default is undefined)
+    inner: undefined,

     // Map of sub-elements defined by schema
     fields: {